MagicalCornFlake/slav-king/README.md

 ![Shop screenshot](https://github.com/kguzek/slav-king/blob/images/screenshots/shop.png?raw=true)

+## Download

+You can get the latest version of Slav King through the [Releases](https://github.com/kguzek/slav-king/releases) tab on the right-hand side of this GitHub repository.
+Locate the latest release (that is the release with the highest version number), and click on the source code release for that version.
+You have two options, the `.zip` release and the `.tar.gz` release.
+These should both work for all operating systems, but if you're on Windows the easiest to extract will be `.zip`.
+Finally, once the download has completed, extract the archive using any archiving program (Windows File Explorer, WinRAR, 7-Zip) into a folder of your choosing.

 ## Installation

 You must have Python 3 installed to play this game.
 The latest Python version is recommended and can be installed at [python.org](https://www.python.org/downloads/).